about talia.

 • Understanding Autistic Brain Differences: Implications for Supporting Autistic Children and their Families through Divorce/Separation

-Faculty: Chioma Ajoku, JD, PhD, ABPP, Robin M. Deutsch, PhD, ABPP, April Harris-Britt, PhD, Kathleen McNamara, PhD, Terry Singh, PhD, ABPP
+Facilitated by: Chioma Ajoku, JD, PhD, ABPP; Robin M. Deutsch, PhD, ABPP; April Harris-Britt, PhD; Kathleen McNamara, PhD; Terry Singh, PhD, ABPP

 • Purpose and Roles